oxemis/oximailing-php/README.md

 >Before sending any message you **MUST** register your sender email address on your account (or using the `$client->sendersAPI` object).
 >Validated senders can be managed on [this page](https://account.oxemis.com/oximailing?senders).
 If your address is not validated, sending will be refused.

-You can add attachments, recipients, CC, BCC and many other options with the `Message` properties.
+You can add attachments, recipients, CC, Reply-To, BCC and many other options with the `Message` properties.
 Every property of the `Message` object is described with PHPDoc.

 Here's a simple sample of how to send a mail :